 What are the symptoms of hepatitis A?

-The hepatitis A virus is usually in your system for 1 month before symptoms appear.
+The hepatitis A virus is usually in your system for 2-6 weeks before symptoms appear.
 Some people never have any symptoms.
 If symptoms do appear, they can appear suddenly and may include the following:

 - Jaundice (the yellowing of the skin and the whites of the eyes)

 - Low-grade fever (fever up to 102°F)